Br'er Rabbit: American adaptations

 Stories of Br'er Rabbit were written down by Robert Roosevelt, an uncle of U.S. President Theodore Roosevelt.
 Theodore Roosevelt wrote in his autobiography about his aunt from Georgia that "she knew all the 'Br'er Rabbit' stories, and I was brought up on them.
 One of my uncles, Robert Roosevelt, was much struck with them, and took them down from her dictation, publishing them in Harper's, where they fell flat.
 This was a good many years before a genius arose who, in 'Uncle Remus', made the stories immortal."

 Some stories were also adapted by Joel Chandler Harris (1845–1908) for white audiences in the late 19th century.
 Harris invented Uncle Remus, an ex-slave narrator, as a storyteller and published many such stories that had been passed down by oral tradition.
 He claimed his stories were "the first graphic pictures of genuine negro life in the South."
 Harris also attributed the birth name Riley to Br'er Rabbit.
 Harris heard these tales in Georgia.
 Very similar versions of the same stories were recorded independently at the same time by the folklorist Alcée Fortier in southern Louisiana, where the Rabbit character was known as Compair Lapin in Creole.
-Enid Blyton, the English writer of children's fiction, retold the stories for children.
+It has been argued that Beatrix Potter based her Peter Rabbit tales on Brer Rabbit.

-Cherokee parallels
+Indigenous American parallels

 In a detailed study of the sources of Joel Chandler Harris's "Uncle Remus" stories, Florence Baer identified 140 stories with African origins, 27 stories with European origins, and 5 stories with Native American origins.

 Although Joel Chandler Harris collected materials for his famous series of books featuring the character Br'er Rabbit in the 1870s, the Br'er Rabbit cycle had been recorded earlier among the Cherokees: The "tar baby" story was printed in an 1845 edition of the Cherokee Advocate, the same year Joel Chandler Harris was born.

-Rabbit and Hare myths abound among Algonquin Indians in Eastern North America, particularly under the name Nanabozho.
-The Great Hare is generally worshipped among tribes in eastern Canada.
+Algonquin Nations in Eastern North America similarly depict rabbits and hares as cunning and witty.
+Many stories of rabbits' or hares' wit include connections to the trickster, shapeshifter sometimes referred to as Nanabozho.

 In "That the People Might Live: Native American Literatures and Native American Community" by Jace Weaver, the origins of Br'er Rabbit and other literature are discussed.
 Although the Cherokee had lived in isolation from Europeans in the remote past, a substantial amount of interaction was to occur among North American tribes, Europeans, and those from the enslaved population during the 18th and 19th centuries.
 It is impossible to ascertain whether the Cherokee story independently predated the African American story.

 In a Cherokee tale about the briar patch, "the fox and the wolf throw the trickster rabbit into a thicket from which the rabbit quickly escapes."
 There was a "melding of the Cherokee rabbit-trickster ... into the culture of African slaves."

 Joel Chandler Harris

-There are nine books by Joel Chandler Harris that contain Brer Rabbit stories:
+There are 16 books by Joel Chandler Harris that contain Brer Rabbit stories (not all with Uncle Remus):